What is the 2020 #focuscuttingsewalong?

-The 2020 #fussycuttingsewalong is an Instagram based sewalong which focuses on weekly prompts for fussy-cutting houses using English Paper Piecing.
-We will only be fussy cutting the houses in the weekly prompts so it is up to you to decide whether to include squares/half square triangles/other outside shapes or whether to keep them purely as houses (keep reading for layout ideas)
+The 2020 #focuscuttingsewalong is an Instagram based sewalong (previously the #fussycuttingsewalong) which focuses on weekly prompts for focus-cutting houses using Paper Piecing.
+We will only be focus cutting the houses in the weekly prompts so it is up to you to decide whether to include squares/half square triangles/other outside shapes or whether to keep them purely as houses (keep reading for layout ideas)

-Each month has a new theme and every Monday I will share a photo of an EPP House block and provide fussy cutting guidelines/challenges for others participating in the sewalong to create their House block based on that week’s/month’s prompt/theme.
+Each month has a new theme and every Monday I will share a photo of a Paper Pieced House block and provide focus cutting guidelines/challenges for others participating in the sewalong to create their House block based on that week’s/month’s prompt/theme.

 Themes for 2019 included the Pantone colour of the year, vintage/retro, shapes and lines.
 There’ll be the return of some favourite themes from 2019 as well as some new themes for 2020.
 I don’t provide all of the themes in advance because it can feel a bit overwhelming (and anxiety provoking if there is a theme you don’t think you have fabrics for) to be told all 52 prompts in one go!
 If, for any reason, you would like to know the themes in advance then please send me a direct message on Instagram and we can go through the themes (although they will sometimes need to be changed last minute so it cannot be guaranteed).
 The weekly challenges will follow a standard rotation of identifiable motifs, mystery sections, pattern matching and the occasional creative curveball!
 Whilst I vary the themes, I have a standard rotation of challenges within each theme to provide a constant throughout the sewalong.

 Many thanks to Art Gallery Fabrics, Hantex, Paper Pieces, Clover and Gutermann for the fabrics, templates, threads and sewing notions used in these images and the instructional videos.